el-pyrolad/home-assistant.io/source/_integrations/homekit.markdown

 After Home Assistant has started, the entities (depending on the filter) are exposed to HomeKit if they are [supported](#supported-integrations).
 To add them:

 1. Open the Home Assistant frontend.
 A new card will display the pairing QR code and the `pin code` as seen in the example below.
 Note: If pin code is not displayed, check "Notifications" (the bell icon) in the lower-left of the Home Assistant UI.

+**IMPORTANT!** The QR code will appear *only once*!
+Take a screenshot of the QR code *and* the PIN code!
+(You will need these codes when adding new devices).
+If you do not take note of these codes, you will have no way to add/pair new devices to this Home Assistant Bridge in the future.

 2. Open the Apple `Home` app.
 3. Click `Add Accessory`, then scan the QR code or select `Don't Have a Code or Can't Scan?` and choose the `Home Assistant Bridge`.
 4. Confirm that you are adding an `Uncertified Accessory` by clicking on `Add Anyway`.